tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 defined in {{config-extensions}}.
 Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
 Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
-These extraneous ECH configurations SHOULD have invalid keys, and invalid public names, ending in ".invalid" (see {{?RFC2606}}).
+Servers SHOULD ensure that any client using these configurations encounters a warning or error message.
+This can be accomplished by giving the extraneous configurations distinctive config IDs or public names, and rejecting the TLS connection or inserting an application-level warning message when these are observed.
 # Server Behavior {#server-behavior}

 As described in {{topologies}}, servers can play two roles, either as